-BROADVIEW HEIGHTS, originally part of both Royalton and Brecksville townships, voted to incorporate as a village on 30 Nov.
-1926; it became a city in 1960.
-The residential suburb occupies 13 sq. mi. of wooded rolling hills approx. 15 mi. south of Cleveland, bounded on the west by NORTH ROYALTON, on the north by PARMA, INDEPENDENCE, and SEVEN HILLS, on the east by BRECKSVILLE, and on the south by Medina and Summit Counties.
-It derived its name from the hilly terrain.
-Often referred to as the "highest of the heights," it has one of the highest elevations in Cuyahoga County, 1,275' above sea level.
+BROADVIEW HEIGHTS is located 15 mi. south of Cleveland.
+It comprises 13 sq. mi., and is bounded on the west by NORTH ROYALTON; on the north by PARMA, INDEPENDENCE, and SEVEN HILLS; on the east by BRECKSVILLE, and on the south by Medina and Summit counties.
+Its name comes from the area’s hilly terrain: Broadview Hts. enjoys some of the highest elevations in Cuyahoga County—up to 1,275' above sea level.